SAP/cap-operator/website/content/en/docs/usage/deploying-application.md

         name: app-portal
         secret: cap-app-01-portal-bind-cf
   domains:
-    istioIngressGatewayLabels: # <-- labels used to identify the istio ingress gateway (the values provided here are the default values)
+    istioIngressGatewayLabels: # <-- labels used to identify the Istio ingress gateway (the values provided here are the default values)
       - name: app
         value: istio-ingressgateway
       - name: istio